Sedum aldophii is a beautiful perennial succulent native to Mexico commonly referred to as Golden Sedum.

 Sedum adolphii has the same watering needs as most succulents.
 It is sensitive to overwatering and needs ‘watering with care.’

 Test the dryness of the soil before watering to make sure you do not end up overwatering.

 The plant needs to be fed only during the active growing months of spring and summer.
 Once a month, using a diluted fertilizer at ¼ strength should suffice.

 Soil and Transplanting

 Although this sedum can grow in most varieties of soil, it is best to use a porous, well-draining, sandy mixture to avoid diseases that can happen in waterlogged soil.

 Add gravel for extra drainage.

-When transplanting Golden Sedum, make sure you plant it at the same depth in its new pot that was planted previously.
+When transplanting Sedum adolphii, make sure you plant it at the same depth in its new pot that was planted previously.
 When container-grown, ensure there are adequate drainage holes.